Thomé H. Fang and A. N.

 less stupid.

-Professor’s Philosophy of Immanent Organic harmony,” selected in Executive
+American Looks at Professor’s Philosophy of Immanent Organic harmony,” selected

 The Youth Press, 1978), p.
 193.

-Whitehead: the Twin Pillars of Process Thought East and West,” Proceedings of the 6th
+Pillars of Process Thought East and West,” Proceedings

-Anniversary of the Birth of Wolfgang Amadeus Mozart, Salzburg University,
+250th Anniversary of the Birth of Wolfgang Amadeus Mozart, Salzburg

 [4] David R. Griffin and Donald W. Sherburne (eds.), A.